xpmethod/rikersbot/day-1.md

 - talk about the industry

 ### 3. Physical Computing (1hr, no laptops)
-- thinking like a programmer
+- thinking like a programmer (divide big problems into small easy components)
 - recepe excercise (group)
 - pseudocode (for loops, data types and methods)